yehezkieldio/random-latin-quotes/README.md

 ### Overview

-This is simple RESTful service that serves random Latin quotes.
-The quotes are stored in a json file and are served by a `actix-web` server, built with `Rust`.
+This is a simple RESTful service that serves random Latin quotes.
+The quotes are stored in a json file.
+The service is built with the `actix-web` framework and uses the `serde` library for serialization and deserialization of the quotes, and the `rand` library for random number generation to select a quote.

 **NOTE:** You may need nightly Rust to build this project, with the linker `mold` installed and the Cranelift codegen backend enabled.
 You can also disable or remove them in the `Cargo.toml` and `.cargo/config.toml` files.